If like me you’re tired of being bombarded with ads each time you open a new tab, it’s time to switch to Brave.

 You don't need to add an extra extension or to even think about it.

-With Brave, ads and trackers are by default turn off, and you can go on your favorite websites without being blasted by ads.
+With Brave, ads and trackers are by default turned off.
+That means you can visit your favorite websites without being blasted by ads.

 This feature alone is probably the main reason to use Brave and why so many people including myself already made the jump.